 Dublin Airport lands ISO 50001

-Since implementing ISO 50001, the DAA have seen a big change in the level of support and engagement from other departments.
-DAA believed that a shared ownership of responsibilities throughout the organisation is key in building a sustainable management system.
+Since implementing ISO 50001, the DAA has seen a big change in the level of support and engagement from other departments.
+DAA international believed that shared ownership of responsibilities throughout the organisation is key to building a sustainable management system.
 This approach has also given the energy team the ability to look at the bigger picture and work on energy efficiency projects for the future.

 Initially, Certification Europe conducted a gap analysis with the DAA, which gave them a clear roadmap to prepare for the first certification assessment.
-The DAA welcomed the challenges presented by Certification Europe as opportunities to improve their system and ultimately to operate an energy management system which will deliver the year on year savings.
+The DAA international welcomed the challenges presented by Certification Europe as opportunities to improve their system and ultimately to operate an energy management system which will deliver year-on-year savings.

 33% reduction in energy usage by 2020